dalawton/eic-inventory/README.md

  -    Add ability to track future finished products and their parts
  -    ✔️ Be able to add contract number and have a dropdown for contract number
  -    ✔️ Add descriptions for parts in PO order
- -    ✔️ Get email working and send to Trung and Patsy on submission
+ -    ✔️ Get email working and send to Trung, Max and Patsy on submission
 </i>

-To Do:
+To Do: \
-✔️ Update Inventory Pages to theme
+✔️ Update Inventory Pages to theme \
-✔️ Finish updating Parts database for checkout completed batteries ✔️ Update checkout completed to theme
+✔️ Finish updating Parts database for checkout completed batteries \
+✔️ Update checkout completed to theme \
-- Transfer to server and get all parts working
+✔️ Transfer to server and get all parts working
-- Create Inventory Report
+- Create Inventory Report \
 ✔️ Add spot to add future products
 - Add spot to add tracking numbers to POs
 - Add spot to update lead times
-- Create overview document for general bug fixing and possible problems
+✔️ Create overview document for general bug fixing and possible problems
 - Maybe create a spot to add tracking/serial number to completed batteries